The Tamar Valley & further afield

 A fine dining experience

-Should you have a special occasion we recommend The Horn of Plenty with its two AA Rosettes.
+Should you have a special occasion to celebrate we recommend The Horn of Plenty with its two AA Rosettes.
 Superb food and stunning views and only a 10 minute drive away.

 Location